michealengland/350z-drift-elmduino/readme.md

 - Make sure the car is started with OBDII ELM327 inserted into the port before starting the ESP32.
 - If it doesn't connect the first time, try restarting the ESP32.
 - Using the `ELM_PORT.connect(ssid)` as seen in the ELMduino ESP32 example often failed to connect and was very slow.
 I used the solution documented [here](https://github.com/espressif/arduino-esp32/blob/b92c58d74b151c7a3b56db4e78f2d3c90c16446f/libraries/BluetoothSerial/examples/SerialToSerialBTM/SerialToSerialBTM.ino#L27-L31) to resolve this.
 - Querying certain data together such as RPM and temperatures was a little slow.
 I didn't really need RPM anymore, so I removed it from my example.
+However, even with multiple other data types the temperatures displayed fluctuate a lot between the values I show here on this repo.
+- If you're able to connect but your values don't load for some reason, checkout the Elmduino library and try other PIDs.